jasongrimes/silex-oauth2-server/README.md

-OAuth 2 server Silex service provider
+Silex OAuth 2 server service provider
 =====================================

-A Silex service provider for implementing an OAuth 2 server, using the [lncd/OAuth2](https://github.com/lncd/OAuth2) library.
+A Silex service provider for implementing an OAuth 2 server, based on the Friends of Symfony [FOSOAuthServerBundle](https://github.com/FriendsOfSymfony/FOSOAuthServerBundle) for Symfony.